All evacuation orders lifted in deadly California wildfire

 PARADISE, Calif.
-(AP) — All evacuation orders have been lifted in Paradise more than a month after a devastating wildfire that wiped out the Northern California town.
+(AP) — The remaining residents who fled from the deadliest wildfire in California history were allowed to return to their home Saturday and assess the damage.

-The fire that broke out Nov.
-8 killed at least 86 people and destroyed 14,000 homes in Paradise and nearby communities in the Sierra Nevada foothills.
+All evacuation orders were lifted in Paradise more than a month after the fire broke out Nov.
+8, killing at least 86 people and destroying 14,000 homes in the town and nearby communities in the Sierra Nevada foothills.

-This will be the first time many residents get to see their property since fleeing the firestorm.
+Authorities warned Paradise has limited services and advised residents to use power generators and have enough food, water and fuel for their vehicles.

 The Butte County health officer issued an advisory strongly urging people not to live on destroyed property until it is declared clear of hazardous waste, ash and debris.
-The county is providing masks, gloves and protective suits to reduce exposure to toxic materials.

 Most Read Nation & World Stories